Glasgow University Students' Representative Council

 The Glasgow University Students' Representative Council, also known simply as the Students' Representative Council or by the acronyms GUSRC and SRC is a student union at the University of Glasgow.
 Unlike at other universities in the United Kingdom, the University of Glasgow operates a unique system, with four separate and independent bodies providing services to the student body.
-In contrast with the Glasgow University Union, Queen Margaret Union, and Glasgow University Sports Association, which provide social and sporting facilities for their members respectively, the SRC is responsible for representing the views and interests of the student body to the University.
+In contrast with the Glasgow University Union, Queen Margaret Union, and Glasgow University Sports Association, which provide social and sporting facilities for their respective members, the SRC is responsible for representing the views and interests of the student body to the university.

-The Students’ Representative Council is recognised as the only representative body at the University under the Universities (Scotland) Act 1889 and subsequent enactments.
-The other student bodies have limited representation on University Committees to enable the University to support their work, but the SRC is the only representative body and consequently the only student body to hold positions on the University Senate and University Court.
-Upon enrolment at the University, all students automatically become members of the SRC, although they are entitled to opt-out of this membership.
+The Students’ Representative Council is recognised as the only representative body at the university under the Universities (Scotland) Act 1889 and subsequent enactments.
+The other student bodies have limited representation on University Committees to enable the university to support their work, but the SRC is the only representative body and consequently the only student body to hold positions on the University Senate and University Court.
+Upon enrolment at the university, all students automatically become members of the SRC, although they are entitled to opt out of this membership.

-In addition to its representative function, the Students’ Representative Council runs events for students at the University.
-These include the University’s Freshers’ Week (in collaboration with the other student bodies) and its Freshers’ Fair; welfare initiatives; support for 300 clubs and societies; and housing and funding the University's Glasgow Guardian newspaper and other student media.
+In addition to its representative function, the Students’ Representative Council runs events for students at the university.
+These include the university’s Freshers’ Week (in collaboration with the other student bodies) and its Freshers’ Fair; welfare initiatives; support for 300 clubs and societies; and housing and funding the university's Glasgow Guardian newspaper and other student media.

 Originally located in Pearce Lodge, the SRC is now housed in the McIntyre Building on University Avenue.

 History

 The Students’ Representative Council was founded on 9 March 1886.
-Despite its contemporary independence from the Glasgow University Union, members of the Union founded the SRC in order to lobby the University to fund the creation of a building for the Union they had founded the previous year.
-In 1890, the University agreed to construct the John McIntyre Building, now the offices of the SRC, for the Glasgow University Union.
+Despite its contemporary independence from the Glasgow University Union, members of the Union founded the SRC in order to lobby the university to fund the creation of a building for the Union they had founded the previous year.
+In 1890, the university agreed to construct the John McIntyre Building, now the offices of the SRC, for the Glasgow University Union.

 Prior to the establishment of the Students’ Representative Council, the only official representation of the student body was carried out through the Rector and clubs established to support Rectorial campaigns, such as the Peel Club.

 In 1932, the Glasgow University Union relocated to its own building at 32 University Avenue, where it remains today, with the John McIntyre Building then housing the all-female Queen Margaret Union.
-At this time, the SRC was housed in the Pearce Lodge, the former gatehouse of the University's old site on the High Street which had been reassembled at Gilmorehill.
+At this time, the SRC was housed in the Pearce Lodge, the former gatehouse of the university's old site on the High Street which had been reassembled at Gilmorehill.
 After the Queen Margaret Union relocated to its current location in 1969, the SRC’s offices moved into the then-John McIntyre Building.
 The building was later renamed to simply the McIntyre Building to reflect that John McIntyre’s gift of £5,000 (equal to around £300,000 in 2010) was donated in memory of his wife Anne.

 In February 1982 it banned the Daily Record for being sold.